rafaelspinto/workshop-tdd-java/src/test/java/workshop/calculator/README.md

 # Calculator

-Implement a calculator that has the the sum operation.
+Implement a calculator that supports the sum operation.

-## Acceptance criteria (sum)
+## Acceptance criteria

 * if numbers are positive the result should be positive.
 * if numbers are negative the result should be negative.